samiralam/rules-compendium/docs/phb/3-character-classes/barbarian.md

 #### Level 10: Battering Roots

 During your turn, your reach is 10 feet greater with any Melee weapon that has the [Heavy](/sources/dnd/free-rules/equipment#Heavy) or [Versatile](/sources/dnd/free-rules/equipment#Versatile) property, as tendrils of the World Tree extend from you.
-When you hit with such a weapon on your turn, you can activate the [Push](/sources/dnd/free-rules/equipment#Push) or [Topple](/sources/dnd/free-rules/equipment#Topple) mastery property in addition to a different mastery property you’re using with that weapon.
+When you hit with such a weapon on your turn, you can activate the [Push](/sources/dnd/free-rules/equipment#Push) or [Topple](/sources/dnd/free-rules/equipment#Topple) mastery property in addition to a different mastery property you're using with that weapon.

 #### Level 14: Travel along the Tree